Viral Haemorrhagic Fever

 Person to Person transmission

 - Many of these viruses can be passed between people by contact with infected body fluids, or from objects contaminated by infected body fluids (e.g. medical equipment).
-This spread occurs particularly in health care settings that do not have, or do not adhere to strict appropriate infection control procedures e.g. Ebola.
+This spread occurs particularly in health care settings that do not have, or do not adhere to strict appropriate infection control procedures, for example, Ebola.

 Most infections with VHF cause no symptoms or may be mild.
 Symptoms usually start within 21 days of becoming infected.
 Most symptomatic cases start with a fever and flu-like symptoms that may be accompanied by diarrhoea and/or vomiting.
 In severe cases, symptoms rapidly worsen over days and internal and external bleeding can occur.
-There is a high fatality rate in severe cases
+There is a high rate of death in severe cases.

-All people suspected of having a VHF should be treated in a specialist infectious diseases unit.
+All people suspected of having a VHF should be treated in a specialist hospital unit.

 There is no specific treatment for VHF, but patients are given intensive care support if necessary.

 Those at highest risk include travellers to known VHF outbreak areas, especially medical personnel.
 VHF outbreaks are listed in the ‘News’ section on the individual country pages of fitfortravel.